From BR Bullpen

 Biographical Information

 Nelson played one game as an outfielder on July 15, 1993.
-After Nelson had retired two batters in the eighth inning of a game in Boston, manager Lou Piniella sent him to left field and asked left-hander Dennis Powell to come in to retire the next batter.
-Piniella then had Greg Litton pinch-hit for Powell in the top of the ninth.
-Nelson returned to the mound, got the first two outs in the ninth inning, and was then replaced by left-hander Mike Hampton who got the last out of the game.
+After Nelson had retired two batters in the 8th inning of a game against the Boston Red Sox, manager Lou Piniella sent him to left field and asked left-hander Dennis Powell to come in to retire the next batter.
+Piniella then had Greg Litton pinch-hit for Powell in the top of the 9th.
+Nelson returned to the mound, got the first two outs in the 9th inning, and was then replaced by left-hander Mike Hampton who got the last out of the game.

 He is the nephew of former minor leaguer Cole Nelson.